-1- First, if is your rotary tool has a threaded collars on the motor end, you will need to remove it by turning ccw (counter clock wise).
+1- First, if your rotary tool has a threaded collar on the motor end, you will need to remove it by turning CCW (counter clockwise).
 You will need the collar when you attach a tool directly to the rotary tool.
 You will not need it with the flex shaft.

 2- Hold the flexible shaft by the silver color fitting end (you will be able to see the inner shaft core).
 And pull the inner core about 2 inches.
 If you need a pair of pliers to hold it, that’s normal.